jimbo644664/language-c/README.md

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.

+This version created to use different brace styles, as well as adding some new syntax.